willplatt/LearnTatoeba/README.md

 LT uses a status from 1 to 5 to keep track of how well you know a word.
 When you come across a new word, you can add it to your vocabulary with a status of 1.
-If you come across that word after several minutes and remember its meaning, bump the status up to 2.
+If you come across that word again after several minutes and remember its meaning, bump the status up to 2.
-If you see it again the next day and still remember the meaning, why not increase it to 3?
+If you see it several times the next day and still remember the meaning, why not increase it to 3?
 Updating the status not only helps you see your progress, but it also helps LT choose the right sentences for where you’re at.

 **Extra features:**